johnveeuminga/movie-app/README.md

 2. GitBash
 We will be using Git for collaboration purposes.
 Install it [here](https://git-scm.com/downloads).

+3. A code editor.
+I really suggest using [VS Code](https://code.visualstudio.com/) but using [Sublime Text 3](https://www.sublimetext.com/3) is also good.

-3. A GitHub account
+4. A GitHub account
-Finally, register a github account and follow the steps below to install the app.
+Finally, register a github account and follow the steps below to start setting up.

 ## Installation.
 1. Open GitBash.
 No need to open the GUI.
 We will just be using the terminal today.